Quramy/eslint-plugin-tutorial/guide/20_dive_into_ast/README.md

 ![esquery](./esquery.png)

-This tool tell us whether the input query hits the input source code AST.
+This tool tells us whether the input query hits the input source code AST.

 Now we want to find calling `.apply` and this can be factored as the following: